AvinaashAnandK/concordiaNeurIPSFinalistSubmission/README.md

 **Refinement:** The challenge is to find the *optimal level of abstraction* when applying decision theories.
 More detailed, nuanced instructions (as seen in the "big" variant) are beneficial but must be balanced against resource constraints.

-**Solution:** The agent uses the 'gameTheo_boundRat' decision theory in the "big" variant configuration.
-This provides a detailed framework for decision-making, incorporating concepts like bounded rationality and game theory.
+**Solution:** The agent uses the `Game Theory + Bounded Rationality` decision theory in the "big" variant configuration in the final submission.
 The implementation of this theory is carefully crafted within the prompt to guide the LLM effectively.

 ## III.
 Implementation Challenges